ashleemboyer/ashleemboyer/posts/2021/01/nextjs-firebase-blog-03.md

 ## Consolidate Page Styles

 Take a look styles in `index.module.scss`, `create.module.scss`, and `post.module.scss`.
-You should notice that all three of them have the same `max-width`, `margin`, and `padding` CSS properties and the same values for each.
-This is one benefit of having a `Layout` component.
-It helps you consolidate your styles and avoid repetition.
+You should notice that all three of them have the same `max-width`, `margin`, and `padding` CSS properties set and the same values for each.
+This will be one benefit of having a `Layout` component: It helps you consolidate your styles and avoid repetition.

 It also allows you to make styling changes accross all of your pages at once.
 For example, if you wanted to make the main content of your site narrower, you could update `max-width` in this one place to do so.
 Let's remove these three properties from `index.module.scss`, `create.module.scss`, and `post.module.scss` and use the new `Layout` component on these pages.

 1. Import `Layout` in `pages/index.js` and `pages/create.js`: